-After reading and hearing all kinds of conflicting information about global warming and climate change, many people don’t know what to believe about it.
+After reading and hearing all kinds of conflicting information about global warming and climate change, many thoughtful people don’t know what to believe about it.
 Climate scientists are saying ”The greenhouse gases that we are releasing into the air are causing the climate to change due to global warming.
 The changed climate will likely have devastating consequences for life on Earth”.
-But then there are many influential people who claim the scientists are wrong.
-These contrarians are saying in effect “It is not getting warmer, and even if it is, the climate is always naturally changing, humans are not causing it.”.
-How can we decide which version to believe about what may be a very important issue?
+But then there are some prominent people who claim the scientists are wrong.
+These contrarians are saying in effect “Humans are not causing it.
+The climate is always naturally changing, and there is nothing we can do about it”.
+How can we decide which version to believe about this highly divisive and complex issue?

 Another Way To Look At It:

-The scientists’ message came from many years of work in developing an understanding of the physics of climate to the point where they think they can predict future climate and it’s effects on the planet.
-The contrarians’ perspective primarily comes from anecdotal evidence, philosophical doctrines, and parochial economics.
+The scientists’ claim came from many years of work in trying to develop an understanding of how the climate works to the point where they think they can predict future climate and it’s effects on the planet.
+The contrarians’ perspective is primarily based upon anecdotal evidence, philosophical doctrines, and parochial economics.
 It would take a lot of time and effort, more than most busy people have, to understand the complex details behind these two positions.
 So how else might we go about deciding what to believe?
-Perhaps simply considering the motivations of the holders of each position might tell us which side more likely has the story right.
-So lets do some digging into the minds of the people in each group, and see what motivates them to say what they say.
+Perhaps by simply considering the motivations, why they say what they say, might help.
+So lets do some digging into the minds of the people in each side.

 The Yes Side:

-First for the “Yes, humans are causing the climate to change in a bad way” side, what about the motivations of the leading advocates of this position?
-Let’s start with the climate scientists themselves who came up with that claim.
-They consist of many thousands of professionals, both past and present, from all over the world who worked hard to try to better understand how the climate operates.
-That work included a background of advanced education, internships, and often field work in uncomfortable locations to finally become qualified to lead their own research team.
+First for the “Yes, humans are causing the climate to change in a bad way” side, what about the motivations of the proponents of this position?
+Let’s start with the climate scientists who came up with that claim.
+They consist of many thousands of professionals, both past and present, from all over the world who dedicated their careers to try to better understand how the climate operates.
+This included years of advanced education, internships, and often field work in uncomfortable locations to finally become qualified to lead their own research team.